LLNL/shroud/docs/reference.rst

 ..
 XXX how to decide length of pointer

+literalinclude

+  Write some text lines which can be used with Sphinx's literalinclude directive.
+This is used to insert the generated code into the documentation.

 return_scalar_pointer
   Determines how to treat a function which returns a pointer to a scalar